 Are residential pools required to have split drains?

 All pools built after 2006 must have split drains.
 While older pools are not required by law to have split drains (they are “grandfathered” in), doesn’t it make sense to protect your children with the latest safety designs?

 Is a split drain the only modification required to reduce entrapment danger?

 Safety experts advise layers of protection to reduce risk as much as possible.
 The split drain reduces the risk of entrapment significantly, but does not eliminate it.
 Why?
 Because like any physical device, they can break or become inoperative due to poor maintenance.
 One of the drains could become blocked with leaves, for example, defeating the design.
 A further safety feature required on public pools is an SVRD device than eliminates suction altogether if it senses a blockage.
 These can be rather expensive to install properly, however, and are not necessary unless you have heavy leaf drops in your pool or you are concerned about improper pool maintenance.

 What does it cost to install a split drain in my pool?

 Each pool is different, so we have to see your pool to give you an estimate.
 If you are planning to have your pool resurfaced, the cost of installing the split drain at the same time saves money.

 What is a VGB grate?
 Am I required to have them?

 An unsafe main drain can create too much suction and trap a swimmer, causing drowning or severe injury.
-Virginia Graeam Baker is the Act of Congress that requires a new, safer design for all main drain grates on public pools.
+The Virginia Graeme Baker Pool & Spa Safety Act requires a new, safer design for all main drain grates on public pools.
 If you have a residential pool, you are not required to comply with this new law, but we recommend that you consider doing so for the safety of your family.

 To learn more about the VGB Act, see these helpful links below: